leanderdulac/pagarme-sass-styleguide/README.md

 Nesting is a powerful tool for organizing your code, but let's make some rules clear so it will not be misused.

 * Always use `&` for referencing the current selector
-* Always nest pseudo-classes and pseudo-elements such as `::after` or `:first-child`
+* Always nest pseudo-elements and pseudo-classes such as `::after` or `:first-child`
 * Always nest selector state such as `:hover`
-* Always nest selectors that dictate current selector variations, for instance `.is-active`
+* Always nest to follow BEM conventions using `&`
+* Nesting should follow this order: CSS properties, pseudo-classes, pseudo-elements, modifiers and for last elements
-* Never go deeper than 3 nesting levels, and [here is why](http://www.sitepoint.com/beware-selector-nesting-sass/)
+* Never go deeper than 3 nesting levels and [here is why](http://www.sitepoint.com/beware-selector-nesting-sass/)

 ```scss
 //Awesome